 You may find a lot of advantages to earning an accelerated legal studies degree.
 First, there are the advantages of getting a legal studies degree at all, regardless of the speed at which you earn it.
+A bachelor of science gives prospective legal professionals a leg up.

 A legal studies degree can help you move your career forward.
 If you want to go to law school after you earn your bachelor’s degree, then a legal studies program can help you gain the foundation you’ll need.
 If you want to become a paralegal, then a legal studies degree can help you get to know the legal system before you start your career.